-I agree that it looks alike but I seriously doubt it that species Mike.
+I'm very skeptical myself, but I can't find a species that even vaguely resembles this fish.DoubleDutch said:I agree that it looks alike but I seriously doubt it that species Mike.
 There is hardly any trade from Surinam and French Guyana where those are found.

 Besides of that I don't think this LFS (looking at the gravel) would get them cause of the enormous price those would be.

 I expect it to be a look alike from another part of South America (Brasil??)

 Without the location they were caught they will be hardly / not to ID.

 Any link to the species you listed?
 Did a quick Google search and found nothing yet.
 Any idea of water requirements for them?
 I only have one established tank and several other empty/uncycled tanks at the moment.MikeRad89 said:Don't mention that you think they're saramaccensis!
 They'll charge you accordingly.
 Just buy the fish and figure out what they are afterwards.

 Worst case scenario you have a beautiful morph of a not so common species; best case scenario you have a species that's RARELY brought into the US.
 If you can breed them people will pay.